 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the uncertainty of a clinical trial in the hope and real potential of a better result.
-Other people volunteer for clinical trials because they know that these studies are a great way to contribute to the progress in treating bladder cancer.
-Even if they may not benefit directly from the clinical trial, their participation can benefit future patients with cancer.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the uncertainty of a clinical trial in the hope and possibility of a better result.
+Others volunteer for clinical trials because they know that these studies are a great way to contribute to the progress in treating bladder cancer.
+Even if they may not benefit directly from the clinical trial, their participation can benefit future people with cancer.

 Insurance coverage and the costs of clinical trials differ by location and by study.
 In a number of programs, some of the expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials or when there is no available standard regimen.
 Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.